sandokanCat/open-utils/README.md

 # 📦 open-utils

-A growing collection of open-source APIs and utilities for everyday development tasks.
+A growing collection of open-source APIs and developer utilities for everyday tasks.

 *Created and maintained by [sandokan.cat](https://sandokancat.github.io/CV/)*

-> All code in this repository is [MIT licensed](https://opensource.org/licenses/MIT) and designed for developers, personal projects, and real-world learning across multiple languages.
+> All code in this repository is [MIT licensed](https://opensource.org/licenses/MIT), intended for developers, personal projects, and real-world learning across multiple languages.

 ---

 ## 🚀 What you'll find here

-- ✅ Micro REST APIs (JavaScript, more languages coming soon)
+- ✅ Minimal REST APIs in JavaScript (strict I/O, deploy-ready — more languages coming)
-- 🛠️ JSON validation tools and data structure checks
+- 🧪 Robust JSON validators with modular logic and reusable patterns
-- 🧩 Frontend and backend utility modules
+- 🧩 Frontend & backend utilities for real-world integration
-- ⚙️ CLI scripts for automation (coming soon)
+- ⚙️ CLI tools for Red Team, automation, and pentesting workflows
-- 📚 Clean code, examples, and practical usage patterns
+- 📚 Clean, documented code with examples and best practices

 ---

 ## 📁 Repository structure

-- /api → Standalone API endpoints grouped by language and purpose
+- `/api` → Public REST APIs grouped by use case (validation, UI, etc.)
-- /utils → Shared logic, validation modules, and data utilities
+- `/utils` → Shared logic and internal validators (used across modules)
-- /cybersec → Red Team tools (coming soon)
+- `/cybersec` → CLI tools for ethical hacking and Red Team training

-*Each directory includes its own `README.md` when needed, with usage instructions and input/output examples.*
+*Each directory includes its own `README.md` with usage instructions and I/O examples.*

 ---